Back to jobs

 Position Description:

-Arlo is in search of a Cyber Analyst - General Support to deliver consistent, responsive, and technical Cyberspace Oversight Support for the Office of the Principal Cyber Advisor (PCA).
-The Analyst will provide general support services including writing and analysis and cyberspace operations and analytic support, administrative, logistical and operational support to the PCA, coordination with the ASD FO.
+Arlo is in search of a Cyber Analyst - Force Design, Readiness, and C2 Assessments to deliver consistent, responsive, and technical Cyberspace Oversight Support for the Office of the Principal Cyber Advisor (PCA).
+The Analyst will provide technical expertise and policy oversight support for the day-to-day operations to implement the DoD Cyber strategy and to integrate cyberspace activities across the entire DoD.
+Areas to support may include but not limited to, general support services including writing and analysis and cyberspace operations and analytic support.

 Clearance: TS/SCI